SaketR3/SaketR3/README.md

 <h4 align="center">About Me</h4>
-Hey, I'm an aspiring AI/ML engineer interested in using AI for social impact!
-From identifying patterns in data to making information more accessible, I believe that AI can has vast potential for social good and scientific applications.
+Hey, I'm an aspiring AI researcher interested in AI alignment!
+As AI systems become more and more powerful, I want to help ensure they remain aligned with human values and empower everyone fairly.
+To this end, I've worked on research such as using RL to mitigate social biases in LLMs.
 <br />
 <br />
-Whether I'm training a model that recognizes areas of poverty in satellite imagery or integrating a speech-to-text pipeline to help people with dyslexia write, I always strive to ensure my work has a genuine real-world impact.
+I'm also interested in using AI for social impact!
+Whether I'm training a model that recognizes areas of poverty in satellite imagery or integrating a speech-to-text pipeline to help people with dyslexia write, I always strive to ensure my work has real-world social impact.
+From identifying patterns in data to making information more accessible, I believe that AI has vast potential for social good and scientific applications.

 <h4 align="center">Technical Skills</h4>